List of Taiwanese submissions for the Academy Award for Best International Feature Film

 Taiwan (Republic of China) has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1957.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

 For the purposes of Oscar submissions, AMPAS recognizes China, Taiwan and Hong Kong as separate entities, and each one regularly submits a film to the competition.
 Taiwan became the first of the three ethnic Chinese entities to enter the competition in 1957.

-As of 2025, Taiwan has been nominated three times, all of the films were directed by Ang Lee: The Wedding Banquet, Eat Drink Man Woman, and Crouching Tiger, Hidden Dragon, with latter winning the award in 2000.
+As of 2026, Taiwan has been nominated three times, and won once for Crouching Tiger, Hidden Dragon, (2000) directed by Ang Lee.

 Submissions

 Ang Lee won for Crouching Tiger, Hidden Dragon in 2000.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+Taiwanese filmmaker Ang Lee had three films submitted, and all of them were nominated: The Wedding Banquet, Eat Drink Man Woman, and Crouching Tiger, Hidden Dragon.
+The latter won the award in 2000, and was also nominated in other nine categories, including Best Picture.

-In 2007, Taiwan initially selected Ang Lee's Lust, Caution, but AMPAS did not accept the film saying that was not a majority-Taiwanese production.
+In 2007, the country had initially selected Ang Lee's Lust, Caution, but AMPAS did not accept the film stating that it was not a majority-Taiwanese production.
+The film had won the Golden Lion at the Venice Film Festival and was seen as an early favorite in the category.
+The film was also not selected by China.

-Directors Chen Kunhou and Hou Hsiao-hsien have each had three films selected to represent Taiwan, but neither of them received nominations.
+Filmmakers Chen Kunhou and Hou Hsiao-hsien were also selected in three occasions to represent Taiwan, but neither of them received nominations.

+Wei Te-sheng's Warriors of the Rainbow: Seediq Bale (2011), Chung Mong-hong's A Sun (2020), and Shih-Ching Tsou's Left-Handed Girl (2025), advanced to the December shortlisted semifinalists, but were not nominated.

+Most of the submitted films are primary in Mandarin.

 Below is a list of the films that have been submitted by Taiwan for review by the academy for the award by year and the respective Academy Awards ceremony.